Blendify/blender-manual/blender_docs/manual/animation/drivers.rst

 The value of Key2A is bound to the position of ``Bone.L``.
 Its generator parameters are crafted such that when Key1's value reaches 1, the value of Key2A starts increasing beyond zero.
-In this way the top of the left stack will move with bone.L (mostly).
+In this way, the top of the left stack will move with bone.L (mostly).

 The value of Key2B is bound to the position of ``Bone.R``.
 Its generator